 - A) For a free throw violation by the free thrower or a teammate, the ruling official must follow the same procedure as for a floor violation if no other free throw is to follow.
-The spot of the throw-in will normally be on the end line as that is the out of bounds spot nearest the violation, except for violations above the 3-point arc. - B) For a free-throw violation by the defensive team, the official gives the delayed violation signal, but must not sound the whistle before the free throw has ended.
+The spot of the throwin will normally be on the end line as that is the out of bounds spot nearest the violation, except for violations above the 3point arc. - B) For a free-throw violation by the defensive team, the official gives the delayed violation signal, but must not sound the whistle before the free throw has ended.
 If the free throw is successful, the violation is ignored.
 If the throw is not successful, the thrower is awarded a substitute free throw.
-If this substitute throw is for the first throw of a one-and-one bonus penalty and is successful, it will be followed by the extra throw.
 Following a violation, the clock should not start after an unsuccessful free throw and, in case of doubt, the official must give the stop clock signal and sound his whistle when the official detects the violation.